HackYourFuture/JavaScript/Week4/MAKEME.md

 ## **2. Homework exercises**

 This week we expect you to do the exercises in the corresponding module/week folder (JavaScript / Week 4).
 Have a look at your class repository on how to hand in the homework.

+## Finished?

+So you think you are a JavaScript superstar now huh? :wink:
+Have a look at the challenges folder in this repository to try some harder problems.
+We expect these to be hard, so take your time to try and solve them yourself.
+If you really can't figure it out then have a look at the solutions, but it usually sticks better if you find the solution yourself.